 Love, Translated, her debut Spanish-language EP, now available on Apple Music and Spotify, includes four original songs self-written and recorded between Los Angeles, Miami, and Austin where she recorded with Grammy Award winner Adrian Quesada.
 The EP also includes a moving duet with Puerto Rican singer-songwriter, Cosme, that will have listeners likening the ballad to “Falling Slowly” by The Swell Season or “Best Part” by Daniel Caesar and H.E.R.

-Love, Translated, marks Angélica’s Spanish-language debut in which she ebbs and flows between the Spanish musical roots of her father and the soulful tones of her idols including Erykah Badu and D’Angelo.
+Love, Translated, EP marks Angélica’s Spanish-language debut in which she ebbs and flows between the Spanish musical roots of her father and the soulful tones of her idols including Erykah Badu and D’Angelo.
+The EP includes a duet titled, “Solo Tú,” which was recorded in Los Angeles with Puerto Rican singer-songwriter Cosme; the two performed the song twice on official stages during the annual South by Southwest Festival in March 2019.
 Previously, she shared Love, Covered, available here, as a collection of her English-language renditions to four of her favorite love songs: "Lady" by D'Angelo, "Lost Without U" by Robin Thicke, "Sober" by Childish Gambino, and "Prototype" by Andre 3000 of Outkast.

 While these EPs serve as an impressive display in her vocal range and skills as a guitarist, it's the intimacy and sensuality in her lyrics that will have fans likening the Spanish-American singer to both established and buzzworthy singers and songwriters ranging from Jorge Drexler to SZA.